joe-crick/querty/README.md

 updateStateSomehow(response.data);
 ```

-If you all you need is two or three props from this endpoint, then your code could like this:
+If all you need is two or three props from this endpoint, then your code could like this:

 ```javascript
 const response = await axios.get(baseURL);